 The trip by train from Zürich would take you around 2 hours, you will have to change the train once in Bern.
 It is a pretty popular destination so trains go that direction quite often.
 You can check all the latest schedules and prices right here: Swiss trains.

-The hike itself just to Oeschinensee is about 2 hours so you better pay for all the day those 5 CHF.
+The hike itself just to Oeschinensee is about 2 hours so you better pay for all the day that 5 CHF.
 Have cash – only cash is acceptable there.